AIRe-Platform/aire-id/README.md

 - `AIRE_SERVICE_KEY` The service key for the AIRe Services module.
 - `TOKEN_SIGNING_KEY` The token signing key shared between the platform instance modules.
 - `TOKEN_ENCRYPTION_KEY` The token encryption key shared between the platform instance modules.
-- `TokenIssuer` The token issuer host URL, the same as the service's host.
+- `TOKEN_ISSUER` The token issuer host URL, the same as the service's host.
-- `TokenAudience` Comma-separated list of audiences.
+- `TOKEN_AUDIENCE` Comma-separated list of audiences.
 (Optional)
 - `EmailDomainWhitelist` Comma-separated list of allowed email domains.
 Do not set to allow all domains.
 - `EmailSenderAddress` The sender address configured in ACS.